bikk-uk/react-css-flex/README.md

 #### Flex Flow (Shorthand)

-To modify `flex-flow`, the typed prop is simply exposed with the standard `React.CSSProperties` types.
+To modify `flex-flow`, the typed prop is simply exposed with the default `React.CSSProperties` types.
 The React types (or underlying [csstype](https://www.npmjs.com/package/csstype) package) unfortunately add very little type support for this.

 ```tsx
 <Flex flow='row nowrap'>